 Treatment for alcohol abuse, substance abuse, or chemical dependency is shareable up to $3,000 per member.

-Ambulance transports are shareable as part of a need when they are required in relation to a specific shareable illness or injury.
+Ambulance transports are shareable as part of a medical need request when they are required in relation to a specific shareable illness or injury.

-Audiological needs to correct hearing loss are shareable.
+Audiological treatment to correct hearing loss is shareable.

-Needs arising from an automobile accident are only shareable when a third party or insurance entity is not liable.
-If the member’s medical need is being considered, or should be considered, by a third party or insurance entity, the need is not shareable until Zion Health receives documentation to reflect a lack of liability or partial payment.
+Medical need requests arising from an automobile accident are only shareable when a third party or insurance entity is not liable.
+If the member’s medical need request is being considered, or should be considered, by a third party or insurance entity, the related expenses are not shareable until Zion Health receives documentation to reflect a lack of liability or partial payment.

 Cataract surgery is treated as a pre-membership medical condition and subject to a one-year waiting period before it is shareable.
-Each eye is considered a separate need and subject to an individual IUA.
+Each eye requires a separate medical need request and subject to an individual IUA.

-Services related to the treatment of a specific musculoskeletal injury or disease are shareable for up to 25 office visits per need.
+Services related to the treatment of a specific musculoskeletal injury or disease are shareable for up to 25 office visits per need request.
 All other chiropractic services will be treated as alternative medical practices and are subject to the limitations as outlined.